hiro5id/console-log-json/README.md

 ## Pupose and Description
 A drop-in replacement for `console.log()`, `console.info()`,
-`console.error()` to handle anything you throw at it and have the output be formatted to single line JSON, including stack traces, so that it can be easily parsed by tool such as LogDNA.
+`console.error()` to handle anything you throw at it and have the output be formatted to a consistent format in a single JSON line of text, including stack traces, so that it can be easily parsed by tool such as LogDNA.

 ## Features